matzhouse/logger/README.md

 logger
 ======

-A go library for logging from using channels
+A go library for logging data from anywhere using channels

+Every instance of logger comes back to a single channel.

+# Possible Uses
+Monitoring lots of go routines doing the same thing Single write to file from lots of outputs

 This library is more of a test than anything.
 It creates a logging system that passes messages over a Fan-In type channel system.